MicrosoftDocs/fabric-docs/docs/data-factory/image-to-pipeline-with-ai.md

 # From image to pipeline in Data Factory for Microsoft Fabric

-Data factory in Microsoft Fabric provides cloud-scale data movement and data transformation services that allow you to solve the most complex data factory and ETL scenarios and empowers you with a modern data integration experience to ingest, prepare and transform data from a rich set of data sources.
-Within Data Factory, you can create data pipelines to leverage out-of-the-box rich data orchestration capabilities to compose flexible data workflows that meet your enterprise needs.
+Data factory in Microsoft Fabric provides cloud-scale data movement and data transformation services that allow you to solve the most complex data factory and ETL scenarios and empowers you with a modern data integration experience to ingest, prepare, and transform data from a rich set of data sources.
+Within Data Factory, you can create data pipelines to use out-of-the-box rich data orchestration capabilities to compose flexible data workflows that meet your enterprise needs.

-Now, with the `gpt-4o` AI model in Azure, we are pushing the limits of what you can do with Data Factory and making it possible for you to create data solutions from just an image.
+Now, with the `gpt-4o` AI model in Azure, we're pushing the limits of what you can do with Data Factory and making it possible for you to create data solutions from just an image.

 What do you need to get started?
-Just a Microsoft Fabric account and an idea!
-We will show you how transform a whiteboard idea to a Fabric Data Factory data pipeline using just a picture and `gpt-4o`.
+Just a Microsoft Fabric account and an idea.
+Here, we show you how to transform a whiteboard idea to a Fabric Data Factory data pipeline using just a picture and `gpt-4o`.

 ## Prerequisites

-Before you create the solution, ensure the following prerequisites are setup in Azure and Fabric:
+Before you create the solution, ensure the following prerequisites are set up in Azure and Fabric:

 - Microsoft Fabric enabled workspace.
 - Azure OpenAI account with an API key and a `gpt-4o` model deployed.